xboxflashgun/dipa/README.md

 # dipa

 Xbox.com store scanner.
-Contains 2 perl scripts:
+Contains 2 perl and 1 bash script:

 ## get_products.pl

-Reads product information in "Neutral" market
+Reads product information in "Neutral" market.
+Fills "products" table with items' properties.

 ## update-prices.pl

-Updates prices for the region
+Updates prices for the region.

 ## run-priceupdate.sh

-Updates prices for selected regions in parallel
+Updates prices for selected regions in parallel.

 ## schema.sql

-This is PostgreSQL schema for "dipa" database
+This is PostgreSQL schema for "dipa" database.
+I believe PostgreSQL 12+ is enough for my scripts.

 ## crontab example